 A common mistake I see when people are packing for Europe in the spring is overpacking on layers.
 While it can get chilly at night in some European cities, you don’t need heavy scarves or thick sweaters clogging up your suitcase.

-Instead, follow these Europe packing tips and opt for lighter, more versatile layers like a breathable cardigan or a scarf that you can easily roll up.
+Instead, follow these Europe packing tips and opt for lighter, more versatile layers like a breathable cardigan, a nice cashmere sweater or a scarf that you can easily roll up.

-3️⃣ Third Item To Leave Behind: A Trench Coat
+3️⃣ Third Item To Leave Behind: A Long Trench Coat

 This is one of the top Europe travel hacks I swear by, especially for spring travel.
-Checking the weather forecast before your trip will help you decide whether to bring a jacket, but most of the time, a lightweight option will be perfect for cooler evenings.
+Checking the weather forecast before your trip will help you decide whether or not to bring a heavy jacket, but most of the time, a lightweight option like this one, will be perfect for cooler evenings. (or a short trench)

-🎯 If you’re heading to warmer European destinations like Spain or Italy, you’ll be much better off leaving that trench at home and opting for a lightweight jacket, a stylish linen blazer or even a denim jacket (it depends on your personal style)
+🎯 If you’re heading to warmer European destinations like Spain, the south of France or Italy, you’ll be better off leaving that long trench at home and opting for a lightweight jacket, a stylish linen blazer or even a denim jacket (it depends on your personal style).

 4️⃣ Beach towels: Don’t waste space on unnecessary items!